How to Add Translations for WordPress Theme Elements

 - The function

-to load translation files from thelanguages
+wp_dudecom_load_theme_textdomain()is hooked toafter_setup_themeto load translation files from thelanguagesfolder.

 - The function